Ahlfeldt/AHS2023-toolkit/README.md

 Ahlfeldt, G. M., Heblich, S., Seidel, T. (2023): Micro-geographic property price and rent indices.
 Regional Science and Urban Economics, 98.

 Alexander Hansen has created an `R` version of the toolkit which is available here: https://github.com/hvervetid/housepriceindex

+**Acknowledgement**:

+I thank Alexander Hansen for spotting a bug in an earlier version of the code.